cakephp/docs/en/models/saving-your-data.rst

 * ``atomic``: If true (default), will attempt to save all records in a single transaction.
   Should be set to false if database/table does not support transactions.
 *  ``fieldList``: Equivalent to the $fieldList parameter in Model::save()
+*  ``deep``: (since 2.1) If set to true, not only directly associated data is saved, but deeper nested associated data as well.
+Defaults to false.

 For saving a record along with its related record having a hasOne or belongsTo association, the data array should be like this::